 Telephone: 222 221 443

-The beauty of the French Restaurant inside the famous art nouveau Municipal House building will take your breath away with the light of ten crystal chandeliers shimmering in the mirrors and embellishing the wall panelling.
-Although the name suggests French cuisine, the fare includes international and Czech specialities as good as the décor.
+The beauty of the Francouzska Restaurant Art Nouveau in the Municipal House building will take the breath away, with the light of ten crystal chandeliers shimmering in the mirrors and embellishing the wall panelling.
+Although the name suggests French cuisine, the fare includes international and Czech specialities as good as the decor.
 A dazzling dining experience is guaranteed.

-The world's oldest pub and brewery and Prague's most famous tavern, U Fleku has been in the heart of Prague for 500 years and offers the chance to soak up some history along with the tasty brew and hearty Czech meals on offer.
+U Fleku has been in the heart of Prague for 500 years, and offers the chance to soak up some history along with the tasty brew and hearty Czech meals on offer.
 Tours of the brewery are available, and there is often cabaret entertainment.
 Those wanting to dine should make a reservation.
 Recommended are the house goulash and beer-flavoured cheese on toast.
-Open daily from 9am to 11pm.
+Open daily from 10am to 11pm.

 Address: Kremencova 11